 Cryotherapy/Thermotherapy Combined (Hot/Cold/Hot Therapy)

-Purpose: Combining cryotherapy and thermotherapy is generally recommended.
+Purpose: Combining cryotherapy and thermotherapy is generally preferred.
 This generates stimulation of blood flow by drawing blood into a swollen and painful area with heat and driving out the blood with an ice pack application.

 Application: For nearly all of the patients coming to our office, a 10 minute hot/10 minute cold/10 minute hot routine is used.
 This routine is recognized as the Hunting’s Effect whereby too long an ice session reflexively forces the blood back into the inflamed area causing more pain.
-Hunting’s Effect is profitable for the body when you may find yourself in trouble of severe cold, but not when trying to control pain and inflammation.
+Hunting’s Effect is profitable for the body when you may find yourself in trouble of severe cold, but not when trying to control pain and swelling.
 Heat calms muscles and joints and cold drives out inflammation.
 A balance of the two is best.

 Purpose: Often this hot/cold/hot therapy is applied along with electrical stimulation which is extremely effective for your pain relief.
 This produces stimulation of blood flow by bringing blood into a swollen and painful area with heat and driving out the blood with ice pack application and nerve pain sedation with electrotherapy.